taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 3: TOC.md

 # TOC Proofreading

-> **NOTE:** This section will provide more in depth information regarding each of the bullet points in the TOC section of the checklist provided in [Section 1: Document Submission Readiness Checklist](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%201:%20Document%20Submission%20Readiness%20Checklist.md).
+> This section will provide more in depth information regarding each of the bullet points in the TOC section of the checklist provided in [Section 1: Document Submission Readiness Checklist](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%201:%20Document%20Submission%20Readiness%20Checklist.md).

 ## TOC